-After studying translating and interpreting, I leapt onto the professional translation bandwagon in 2000 – the same year that Dior won the FiFi Award with J’adore, Tank Cartier Basculante made its timely appearance and the legendary Hermès Kelly bag sprouted a smiley face, arms and feet.
+After studying translating and interpreting (in English and French), I leapt onto the professional translation bandwagon in 2000 – the same year that Dior won the FiFi Award with J’adore, Tank Cartier Basculante made its timely appearance and the legendary Hermès Kelly bag sprouted a smiley face, arms and feet.

-This is when I began specialising in a range of luxury sectors – cosmetics, fine watchmaking, luxury tourism and high-end jewellery – embracing this world that for more than a decade has been my strong suit as a translator and freelance language consultant.
+This is when I began specialising in a range of Luxury sectors – cosmetics and fragrances, fine watchmaking, luxury tourism and high-end jewellery – embracing this world that for twenty years has been my strong suit as a freelance translator and transcreator (Portfolio).

 I incorporated innumerable major labels into my translator DNA, which was also complemented when I became a qualified member of the Italian association of translators and interpreters (Associazione Italiana Traduttori e Interpreti – AITI).

-I am an avid fan of Gianfranco Ferré’s belief that it is essential to impart your knowledge to anyone who wants to set off on the same career path, so the same year that Louis Vuitton and Sofia Coppola joined forces and the theme for the Hermès windows was “The Beautiful Escape”, I began running translation seminars in my sectors of choice.
+I am an avid fan of Gianfranco Ferré’s belief that it is essential to impart your knowledge to anyone who wants to set off on the same career path, so I began running translation seminars in my sectors of choice in 2009.
 I participated in trade conferences and I offered my services as a specialist in the luxury sector, sharing my knowledge of the industry and its special needs and patterns with my colleagues.

-I am absolutely convinced that the luxury industry requires professionals to constantly grow, to seek real personal development and to venture into the “field” – that’s why I find my way around the labyrinth of production factories, I personally observe the intricate work of stone setters where young people are learning the trade or see how a mechanical movement comes alive in the hands of a watchmaker or smell raw materials “nose in nose” with perfumers.
+I am absolutely convinced that the luxury industry requires professionals to constantly grow, to seek real personal development and to venture into the “field” – that’s why I find my way around the labyrinth of production factories, I personally observe the intricate work of stone setters where young people are learning the trade, see how a mechanical movement comes alive in the hands of a watchmaker or smell raw materials “nose in nose” with perfumers.
 Because a translator is a craftsman of words.

 The catchphrases for my business?

 The common thread across my professional activity?
-The famous words of Louis XIV:
+The famous words of Hegel: